 - Thoughts of suicide or an active plan to end one’s life

-Depending on your signs and symptoms, you’ll be able to find out what type of depression you have after seeing a mental health professional.
+A mental health professional can help you diagnose what type of depression you have.
 It’s important to report your exact symptoms to your provider so they can make an accurate diagnosis.
-Withholding information will prolong your suffering, and make it hard to get help.
-Be honest about what you’re experiencing so your therapist or doctor can make an accurate diagnosis and get you an excellent treatment plan.
+Withholding information could prolong your suffering, and make it harder for them to help.
+Be honest about what you’re experiencing so your therapist or doctor can make an accurate diagnosis and give you the best treatment options.

 If you’re ever experiencing suicidal thoughts related to severe depression, get help immediately!
-Visit your nearest emergency room or call the National Suicide Prevention lifeline to speak with a specialist 24-hours a day.
-There are many different kinds of depression, Following is a list of depression, major depressive disorder, and mental health topics related to this chronic illness.
+Visit your nearest emergency room or call the National Suicide Prevention Lifeline (1-800-273-8255) to speak with a specialist 24-hours a day.
+The following is a list of depression, major depressive disorder, and mental health topics related to this chronic illness.

 Major Depressive Disorder (MDD) - Is a long-term and debilitating form of depression where people experience persistent feelings of loss of interest and can have trouble participating in normal daily life.
 MDD is also referred to as Clinical Depression by some licensed professionals.

-Bipolar Disorder (BPD) - This is also a long-term form of depression that is formerly known as “manic depression.”
+Bipolar Disorder (BPD) - Bipolar Disorder is also a long-term form of depression that was formerly known as “manic depressive disorder.”
 People experiencing BPD have intense mood swings that vacillate back and forth between extremely high, to extremely low.

-Seasonal Affective Disorder (SAD)- A form of temporary depression where loss of interest in activities and socializing happens to both older adults and their younger counterparts at specific times of the year.
+Seasonal Affective Disorder (SAD)- A form of temporary depression where loss of interest in activities and socializing occurs.
+It can affect both older adults and young people.
+The distinguishing trait is that it occurs at specific times of the year.
 This is normally related to seasonal changes - like when people experience feeling lonely or anxious around the holidays.

-Postpartum Depression - A form of temporary depression in women mental illness that occurs in mothers who have recently given birth.
+Postpartum Depression - Postpartum Depression is a temporary form of depression that occurs in women who have recently given birth.
+Research shows that new fathers can experience postpartum depression too (for similar reasons, such as exhaustion due to lack of sleep, complex new emotions from parenthood, etc.).
 Symptoms of postpartum depression include - loss of interest in everyday activities, suicidal thoughts, and trouble making decisions or thinking clearly.

-Psychotic Depression - This is a form of major depressive disorder or MDD that is aggravated by the presence of one or more psychotic symptoms.
+Psychotic Depression - Psychotic Depression is a form of major depressive disorder or MDD that is aggravated by the presence of one or more psychotic symptoms.
 These symptoms include hallucinations, hearing voices, or any other serious break from reality.

-Post-Traumatic Stress Disorder (PTSD) - This is an aggravated form of mental illness that can present itself individually or in conjunction with other mental problems like depression.
-Experiencing or witnessing a terrifying event that leaves an imprint.
+Post-Traumatic Stress Disorder (PTSD) - PTSD is an aggravated form of mental illness that can present itself individually or in conjunction with other mental problems like depression.
+Experiencing or witnessing a terrifying event can leave an imprint on the brain and cause PTSD.
 PTSD is related to people experiencing high-levels of anxiety long after the triggering event has passed.

 Where to get help for Depression

-Get the latest information on the newest clinical trials and treatments for managing anxiety and depression when you visit the APA website.
+Get the latest information on the newest clinical trials and treatments for managing anxiety and depression by visiting the APA’s website.

 - Women’s health